raphael-group/raphael-group.github.io/projects/raig/index.md

 container_css_class: container
 ---

-#RAIG: Recurrent Aberrations from Interval Graph
+#RAIG: Recurrent Aberrations from Interval Graphs

 ##About
 RAIG is a combinatorial approach to the problem of identifying independent and recurrent copy number aberrations, focusing on the key challenging of separating the overlaps in aberrations across individuals into independent events.